Yeh Ladka Haye Allah

 The song was a hit in the 1970s, and gained cult status in India.
 In 2020, Asha Bhosle named this song as one of her most favourite songs.

 Reviews

 Indian newspaper The Print praised the score of Hum Kisise Kum Naheen.
 They praised the composition of all the songs, including "Yeh Ladka Haye Allah".
 Director Nasir Hussain has been credited as the mastermind of making such soulful songs.

-Cultural Impact
+Cultural impact

 In 2019, actress Madhuri Dixit sang this song in the dancing reality show Dance Deewane.

 In 2021, the song was performed by Dheeraj Dhoopar and Shraddha Arya in the serial Kundali Bhagya.

 Versions

-This song has been remade and re-sung by many artists including Jassi Gill, Vishakha Mahore.
+This song has been remade and re-sung by many artists.

 In 2018, Indian singer Visakha Mahore has sung a rehashed version of it.
 Bhojpuri actress Rani Chatterjee featured in the song.